 My name is Matt and I live in this beautiful city we will talk about today.

-This is my complete guide to scooter rental in Barcelona.
+This is my complete guide to scooter hire in Barcelona.

 I want to walk you through everything you need to know here.
 I cover the safety issue, prices, companies to rent from and more tips!